slow cooker black-eyed pea and cabbage soup

 1

-Prep all ingredients.
-Carve as much meat as you can off the hambone, then cube the meat.
-Then, starting with the hambone, put all ingredients into Crock Pot except the cabbage.
-Pour the broth over last.
+Carve as much meat as you can off the hambone, then cube the meat (adding in extra ham if necessary).
+Then, starting with the hambone, place all ingredients into a slow cooker except for the cabbage, pouring the broth over last.
 This soup has a lot of volume starting out, but it will cook down considerably.
-Note: If you can't get fresh black eye peas, you may use a pound of dried black-eyed peas.
+Note: If you can't get fresh black-eyed peas, you may use a pound of dried.
 To substitute dried black-eyed peas, rinse the peas the night before, sorting out any dirt or stones.
 Put into a pot, cover with water, and boil for ten minutes.
 Remove from heat and allow to soak overnight.
 When ready to prepare, rinse the peas before adding them to the Crock Pot.
 Canned black-eyed peas are NOT recommended, as they grow pasty and mushy and ruin the texture of the soup.

 • Cabbage placed on top.